Created by Materia for OpenMind Recommended by Materia

 Estimated reading time Time 4 to read

-But there is one common aspect on which the experts agree, namely that the total ecological impact of the life cycle of both types of tree is mainly influenced by their final destination.
-If a natural tree is burned, its carbon content is returned to the atmosphere in full, so there is no gain.
-Much worse is for the fir tree to end up in a landfill, since its decomposition causes all the carbon to be returned to the atmosphere in the form of methane, a greenhouse gas 21 times more powerful than CO2.
-For this reason, experts recommend that natural trees be recycled properly, chipping or composting them to produce mulch and thereby returning a good part of the carbon to the soil.
-Some researchers are also studying degradation processes of pine needles to convert them into useful compounds for industry, such as glucose, acetic acid and phenol.
-And of course, an optimal solution, if possible, would be to use a natural tree grown in a pot and reuse it year after year until finally replanting it in the soil.
+But there is one common point on which experts agree, namely that the total environmental impact of the life cycle of both types of tree is mainly influenced by their final destination.
+If a natural tree is burned, all of its carbon content is returned to the atmosphere, so there is no gain.
+Much worse is if the fir tree ends up in a landfill, where its decomposition returns the carbon to the atmosphere in the form of methane, a greenhouse gas 28 times more potent than CO2.
+In this case, the estimated footprint of a two-metre-tall real tree is equivalent to 16 kilos of CO2, according to the Carbon Trust.

-The ecological footprint of Christmas is not limited to the tree.
-Consumption, large meals, special lighting and travel all increase our environmental impact this holiday season.
-To minimise the effect of our celebrations, the Carbon Trust publishes a series of recommendations, which are mostly self-evident: replace traditional lighting with LED lights, recycle, consume only what is necessary and do not prepare kilos of food that will end up in the rubbish.
-But some of the tips provided are less obvious.
-For example, it suggests cutting down on the use of glitter, a source of polluting micro-plastics.
-Buying gifts online avoids the emissions associated with a trip to the shopping centre and helps to better focus our consumption.
-Offering experiences and virtual or digital gifts eliminates not only tons of packaging, but also an accumulation of objects that in many cases end up in the rubbish, with an estimated environmental cost of 80 kilos of CO2 per person.
+The environmental footprint of Christmas is not limited to the tree.
+Consumption, large meals, festive lighting and travel all add to our environmental impact over the holiday season.
+To minimise the impact of our celebrations, the Carbon Trust has published a series of tips, most of which are self-evident: replace traditional lighting with LED lights, recycle, consume only what is necessary and don’t prepare kilos of food that ends up in the rubbish.
+But some of the tips are less obvious.
+For example, limit the use of glitter, a source of polluting microplastics; in October 2023, the European Union banned non-biodegradable plastic glitter, so only greener alternatives are now available.

 Comments on this publication